batikfatigue/dime-formatter/README.md

 - download the formatted file
 - import file to Dime

 P.S.
+Dime's 'Type' support for importing files is suspended (all of your transactions will be classified as expenses and you'll have to manually change it to income)
+P.S.
 Only works with POSB bank statements

 How to download your CSV bank statetements: